Tutorials and Demos¶

 - Intro to KSQL | Streaming SQL for Apache Kafka

-- KSQL is an open source streaming SQL engine that implements continuous, interactive queries against Apache Kafka.
+- KSQL is the streaming SQL engine that implements continuous, interactive queries against Kafka.
 KSQL makes it easy to read, write and process streaming data in real-time, at scale, using SQL-like semantics.

 - Neha Narkhede | Kafka Summit 2018 Keynote (The Present and Future of the Streaming Platform)

 - Neha Narkhede is co-founder and CTO at Confluent.
-Prior to founding Confluent, Neha led streams infrastructure at LinkedIn, where she was responsible for LinkedIn’s streaming infrastructure built on top of Apache Kafka® and Apache Samza.
+Prior to founding Confluent, Neha led streams infrastructure at LinkedIn, where she was responsible for LinkedIn’s streaming infrastructure built on top of Kafka and Apache Samza.

 - Microservices Explained by Confluent